HadrienG2/3photons-julia/Porting_Notes.md

 - As with all search-based queries, if you don't remember a keyword that is clearly associated with the concept you have in mind, you are out of luck.
-- Some search terms can yield many different results, and the search result page does not do a very good job at explaining why a specific query matches in a specific area.
+- Some search terms can yield many different results, and the search result page does not do a very good job at explaining why a specific query matches a specific page.
 Some small quotes with search term highlighting, as e.g.
   Google and DuckDuckGo do, could help greatly here.

 Third-party documentation sources like the ["Introducing Julia" wikibook](